 While touring communities, you will receive a lot of information.
 This checklist will assist you through tours and, allow you to review the options in a systematic manner when each tour is complete.

-What to Look For – The Living Environment
+The Living Environment

 - Do the residents have enough privacy for bathing, toileting and hygiene?
 This ensures that the residents’ dignity is preserved.
 Be aware that residents’ personal space and boundaries are sometimes compromised due to their wandering and loss of inhibitions.